Oahu Music Company: Notable former students

 One of Oahu's young pupils in the 1930s was Herb Remington, who became a noted steel guitarist for Bob Wills and the Texas Playboys.
 Remington took lessons from the company as a child in South Bend, Indiana.
 He took sixty lessons from Oahu and was taught using a number system.
 Remington said, "You don't learn notes, but if you have an ear, you can take off from there."
 He recalled a 1941 music festival that included 1500 children in Oahu's program from a three or four state area to play a steel guitar recital including "Stars and Stripes Forever" at Chicago's Soldier Field.
 Remington was one of Western swing's most popular steel guitarists and was inducted into the Steel Guitar Hall of Fame.

 Bud Isaacs was another hall of fame (1994) steel guitarist who took Oahu courses as a youth.
 Isaacs' mother enrolled him in Oahu's school located above the local confectionary in Bedford, Indiana about 1938.
 Isaacs did not care for the Hawaiian music he was being taught, preferring the jazzier Western swing music (and tunings) of Noel Boggs.
 Nevertheless, Isaacs persisted in his studies.
 He went on to perform professionally with country artists including Red Foley, Little Jimmy Dickens, and Chet Atkins on the road and in recording sessions.
 Isaacs made country music history in 1954 as the first person to play pedal steel guitar on a hit record.

 Doug Jernigan a steel guitarist born in Pensacola, Florida, took lessons from Oahu as a youth in the late 1950s.
 He played country music on a lap steel, then went to pedal steel.
 He became a successful session musician in Nashville and branched out into jazz, making nine instrumental albums in both jazz and country genres.
 He is a frequent performer on the Grand Ole Opry and was inducted into the Steel Guitar Hall of Fame in 1994.

 Lloyd Green is another Hall of Fame steel player who began with Oahu.
 In 1944 at age seven Green's family was told he was too young for Oahu lessons, the minimum age being fourteen.
 After a "test lesson" showed his aptitude, the rule was waived.
 Green played on thousands of country music recordings over a quarter-century beginning in the mid-1960s.

+Archival collections

+The Wilma Ferrel Collection at California State University, Northridge contains hundreds of pieces of sheet music and guitar instructional material published by the Oahu Music Company.
+The collection also contains many examples of marketing materials from the company.